SlippingGitty/Linux-Surface-Wizard/README.md

 # ![screenshot](https://files.catbox.moe/dlm761.png)

 ### What does this do?
 Nothing you can't do yourself!
 I'm lazy and I don't like to do much work post-installation.
+I took an older script I made, changed some commands, and called it a day.
 This basically puts a pretty face on the [linux-surface](https://github.com/linux-surface/linux-surface) setup instructions.

 ### Why should I trust you with my fresh install?
 Check the script yourself and cross examine it with the [linux-surface](https://github.com/linux-surface/linux-surface/wiki/Installation-and-Setup) setup guide.
 It's quite literally just spitting the instructed commands into a terminal.